Mar 21, 2018

 Three Falling Peaks pattern

 The Three Falling Peaks pattern forms when three minor Highs (1, 3, 5) arrange along a downward-sloping trend line.

 This pattern often emerges at the end of a rising trend, when a security slowly rolls over.
 It potentially indicates sellers moving in to replace buyers, which pushes the price lower.

 If the price breaks out from the bottom pattern boundary, day traders and swing traders should trade with the DOWN trend.
 Consider selling the security short or buying a put option at the downward breakout price level.
 To identify an exit, compute the target price by subtracting the pattern’s height (maximum price minus minimum price within the pattern) from the breakout level the lowest low.
 When trading, wait for the confirmation move, which is when the price moves below the breakout level.

-Our A.I. searches over 4000 stocks, 1000 ETFs and hundreds of cryptocurrencies every day to identify 37 pattern types.
+Our A.I. searches over 4000 stocks and 1000 ETFs every day to identify 37 pattern types.